What’s New

 GIVE: Your Guide to Teaching Artistry in Inclusive Settings

-ArtsConnection, Community-Word Project and New Victory have partnered to present free online resources created by Teaching Artists for Teaching Artists working in Integrated Co-Teaching (ICT) Classrooms in New York City and beyond.
+ArtsConnection, Community-Word Project and New Victory have partnered to present free online resources created by Teaching Artists for Teaching Artists working in Integrated Co-Teaching (ICT) Classrooms in NYC and beyond.

 Research

-Photo of Lin-Manuel Miranda and the cast of Hamilton by Joan Marcus.
+Photo of the cast of Mean Girls by Joan Marcus.
 New Victory photos by Alexis Buatti-Ramos.